 Best for: In-home streaming using UPnP.

 OpenFlixr is a little different than most of the Linux media server software solutions.
 Instead of another media server software, this is an all-in-one media server that focuses on automation.
 There’s Plex Media Server included, as well as torrent and Usenet automation programs such as CouchPotato, Headphones, and SickRage included.
-This eschews the typical individual install.
-OpenFlixr therefore presents a comprehensive media server landscape.
-It’s an installer and updater which includes smart auto-updates to ensure your installed software stays up to date.

 Just as OpenFlixr differs in its purpose, so too does its installation.
 OpenFlixr is a virtual appliance so you’ll need an application like VirtualBox or VMWare Fusion.
 But you can run OpenFlixr as a virtual appliance on Linux, and it’s an excellent way to cobble together an out-of-the-box media server.